-In October 2016 the Dorset Safe Schools and Community Team once again visited our school.
+In November 2018 the Dorset Safe Schools and Community Team once again visited our school.
 As always they provided us with some excellent guidance and advice.
-This hand-out was particularly useful.
+Please refer to their handout which is listed above for very useful advice and contacts.

 The good advice that the UK Safer Internet Centre published is still detailed below.